xinrod/restaurant-picker/README.md

 -Currently using fake REST API server, implement real one.
 As a result, all data inputted is not checked for accuracy or reviewed in any way.
 All data inputted is also temporary.

--Location services

--Fix ROBOT images, find non-copyrighted images for restaurants instead.
+-Currently images are set to random robot images.
+Fix random robot hash images, find non-copyrighted images for restaurants instead.